-The story is like a sketch of immigrant lives and the generations there of.
+The story is like a sketch of immigrant lives and the generations thereof.
 I think in the recent past enough ink has been spent on writing about the dilemmas of NRIs and the ABCD generation.
-This would book also would fall in the same category, though it takes a slightly larger canvas covering the immigration, the emotions of two generations and how they change and converge with time.
-The protagonist family is Bengali, probably the culture author is most comfortable with and the land they moved to is America, again I guess the author belongs to that land apart from the fact that most immigrations from India happen to be in US, and hence from an aspirational value also it would appeal to the wannabe immigrants.
+This book The Namesake also would fall in the same category.
+Though it takes a slightly larger canvas covering the immigration.
+The emotions of two generations and how they change and converge with time.
+The protagonist family is Bengali.
+Probably the culture the author is most comfortable with.
+And the land they moved to is America.
+Again I guess the author belongs to that land apart from the fact that most immigration from India happens to be in the US.
+And hence from an aspirational value also it would appeal to the wannabe immigrants.

 There are two emotions that I particularly connected with.
-One is the relationship of protagonist with her grandmother, who tells her to go out and live her dreams and not remain confined by expectations and social norms, which is what my grandmother always told me.
-Its amazing how the grandmothers are able to let go of their conditionings and pass the wisdom to their grand-daughters, which probably they could not do when they were younger to their daughters.
-Second was when the son roams and wanders in the streets of the city to get in touch with himself, I have done that so many times, specially when I am in a place that I do not know.
+One is the relationship of the protagonist with her grandmother, who tells her to go out and live her dreams.
+And not remain confined by expectations and social norms, which is what my grandmother always told me.
+It’s amazing how the grandmothers are able to let go of their conditioning and pass the wisdom to their grand-daughters.
+Which probably they could not do when they were younger to their daughters.
+A second was when the son roams and wanders in the streets of the city to get in touch with himself, I have done that so many times, especially when I am in a place that I do not know.

 I am told by a lot of people that the movie has come out better than the book.
 If it is so, this would be the rare movie which has outshone the book.

 Buy this book – The Namesake by Jhumpa Lahiri at Amazon India.